Welcome to our page of Frequently Asked Questions (FAQ) regarding safe return to in-person worship.

-- a symptom/temperature pre-check process for all participants
+- A symptom/temperature pre-check process is required for all participants.

-- no more than four singers spaced apart from each other and from the gathered community by a minimum of 8 feet in all directions — 12 feet ideal
+- Singers must be spaced apart from each other and the gathered community by a minimum of 8 feet in all directions – 12 feet is ideal.

-- singers facing the same direction; not in a circle or semi-circle toward one another with conductor placed off to the side.
+- Singers should face the same direction, not stand in a circle or semi-circle facing toward one another.
+The conductor, if any, should be placed off to the side.

-- adequate ventilation and air circulation in the indoor space
+- Ensure adequate ventilation and air circulation when recording in any indoor space.

 Small groups other than worship